 - Holding the rear splash guards in place, I found a sharpie pen to be an ideal way to mark the hole locations.

 - I too found that only the rear wheels needed to be removed, as turning the steering wheel full-left for the left side and full-right for the right wheel gave me plenty of room for the rivet gun.

-* Apparently, the front guards fit fine on the Abarth, but the rears do not (as shown below ⇓ ), and unless you want to do some modifying, yet still end up with less effective splash guards, I would hold off.
+* Apparently, the front guards fit fine on the Abarth, but the rears do not (as shown below ⇓ ), and unless you want to do some modifying (which also results in them being smaller and less effective), I would hold off.

 Reading through the installation instructions, it’s nice to know that a rivet gun is needed ahead of time to install the rivets for the rear guards, as one is already in my toolbox.
 However, I just realized that my regular rivet gun may not work for the black poly rivets provided for the front guards as the: